RealityETH/reality-eth-monorepo/packages/dapp/docs/consortium.rst

 Performing arbitration
 ~~~~~~~~~~~~~~~~~~~~~~

   We prepare a json file at `requests/arbitration.json`.
+There is an example showing the format of this file at `requests/arbitration.example.json`.

   Each entry contains:

   * The question ID
   * The right answer
-  * The account that should be credited with that answer: If the final answer was right, this should be that answer.
-If not it should be the user that paid for arbitration.
+  * The account that should be credited with that answer: If the final answer was right, this should be the account that gave that answer.
+If not it should be the account that paid for arbitration.

   You can then create a transaction for an item at a particular index in that list with: